 - Warnings about potential problems that were ignored.

 Another cause of chemical plant accidents is aging equipment.
 Watch our video to learn more.

 Electrocution & Burns Injury Claims

 Two common injuries sustained in chemical plant accidents are electrocutions and burns.
-Burn injuries can be caused by electrical equipment or chemicals.
+Electrical equipment or chemicals can cause burn injuries.
 Whether it is on the skin, in the eyes, or internally, chemical burns lead to severe tissue damage.
 It is not necessary for a chemical to be on fire or extremely hot to cause a burn—chemical burns often result from a substance’s pH level (acidity or alkalinity), not its temperature.

 Ingesting harmful chemicals also leads to severe internal organ injury.
 The symptoms of these injuries include:

 These burns may not be noticeable at first, so it is crucial to immediately rinse the affected area with water for at least 15 minutes.
 If you accidentally ingested dangerous chemicals, seek medical attention immediately.

 - Faulty wiring

 - Malfunctioning equipment

 Those who work at chemical plants are putting themselves at risk on a daily basis.
 The nature of the job is inherently dangerous, which makes it necessary for employers to have robust safety protocols familiar to every worker.
 An employer’s obligation includes training employees on how to avoid accidents and ensure safe production.
 It is important to remember that employers may be liable for injuries caused by another employee’s negligence.
 Employers are responsible for ensuring their workers are fit to work.
 Employers are also responsible for the state of their plants.